Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 ### Attach a network interface to the Instance

-This action should only be done via Horizon.
+This action should only be done via Horizon or the Openstack CLI.

 If you have not yet created an instance, you must create it first, then attach the network later.
 Do not select the private network when creating the instance.